rad-cmd/ctmp-proxy/README.md

 ## Mission Summary

-Your mission is to relay CTMP-framed messages from a single **source** to multiple **destination** clients, over a known-compromised server:
+The mission is to relay CTMP-framed messages from a single **source** to multiple **destination** clients, over a known-compromised server:

 - **Source** connects on TCP port **33333**
 - **Destinations** connect on TCP port **44444**